-The General Assembly is chaired by the Chairperson or Deputy Chairperson in case of the Chairperson's absence.
-The Chairperson and the Deputy Chairperson are elected by the General Assembly for a term of 4 (four) years based on the proposal of the Supervisory Board.
-The Chairperson chairs the Assembly and, before opening the discussion on the agenda items, determines the validity of proxies and the quorum.
-The Chairperson determines the sequence of the individual agenda item discussions, the sequence and manner of voting on the individual proposals, as well as on all procedural matters not regulated by law or the Statute.
-In addition, the Chairperson signs decisions adopted at the Assembly, the list of the present shareholders, the manner of voting and the voting results, makes other required notes, communicates on behalf of the Assembly with other bodies of the Company and third parties in cases stipulated by law and the Statute and performs other tasks, duties and responsibilities specified by law and the Statute.
+The General Assembly is chaired by the President or Deputy president in case of the President's absence.
+The Chairperson and the Deputy President are elected by the General Assembly for a term of 4 (four) years based on the proposal of the Supervisory Board.
+The President chairs the Assembly and, before opening the discussion on the agenda items, determines the validity of proxies and the quorum.
+The President determines the sequence of the individual agenda item discussions, the sequence and manner of voting on the individual proposals, as well as on all procedural matters not regulated by law or the Statute.
+In addition, the President signs decisions adopted at the Assembly, the list of the present shareholders, the manner of voting and the voting results, makes other required notes, communicates on behalf of the Assembly with other bodies of the Company and third parties in cases stipulated by law and the Statute and performs other tasks, duties and responsibilities specified by law and the Statute.

-The Members of the Management Board of Granolio d.d. in 2023 were the following:
+The Members of the Management Board of Granolio d.d. in 2024 were the following:

-President of the Management Board: Hrvoje Filipović (reappointed on 24 February 2021) Members of the Management Board: Vladimir Kalčić (reappointed on 24 February 2021)
+President of the Management Board: Hrvoje Filipović (reappointed on 24 February 2021)

+Members of the Management Board: Vladimir Kalčić (reappointed on 24 February 2021)

-Davor Mitrović (first appointment on 28 April 2022)
+Davor Mitrović (appointed for the first time on 28 April 2022)

-The Members of the Supervisory Board of Granolio d.d. in 2023 were the following:
+The Supervisory Board of Granolio d.d. in 2024 comprised: